htruong/htruong.github.io/_posts/2016-12-12-lede-on-wnr2000v1-unsupported-hardware.markdown

 ---
-layout : "post"
+layout: post
-title : "Notes on getting LEDE/OpenWRT to work on WNR2000V1"
+title: Notes on getting LEDE/OpenWRT to work on WNR2000V1
+published: true
 ---

 State of the Union regarding custom firmwares for home routers